Last update: 10 Aug - September tournament is SOLD OUT and added a note about BuySumoTickets

-If your visit to Tokyo is during the period the Grand Sumo Tournament is held (mid January, mid May and mid September) then you should certainly not miss the opportunity to see this in person.
+If your visit to Tokyo is during the period the Grand Sumo Tournament is held (mid January, mid May and mid September) then you have the chance to watch in person.

 When: Normally the tournament starts on the second Sunday and goes on for 15 consecutive days, thus ending again on a Sunday.